The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: RESULTS

 \subsection{Evolution of $W$ with redshift and enrichment rates}

-We plot the data with a $S/N > 3$ from Table \ref{tab1} in Figure~\ref{fig:metalev}.
-This criterion is consistently applied to all figures within this paper.
-To ensure the robustness of the plotted points, we require that each absorption line has at least two equivalent width measurements within four redshift bins.
+We plot the data from Table~\ref{tab1} that are not marked with an asterisk and are sufficiently removed from the blue end of the stacked spectrum in Figure~\ref{fig:metalev}.
+This selection criterion is consistently applied throughout all figures in this paper.
 The upper panels display the equivalent widths (\( W_i \)) using different marker shapes to represent each element, with colors indicating their respective rest wavelengths.
 This marking scheme is consistent across all figures in this work, except for Figure \ref{fig:femg}, which focuses on the ratio of two lines.
 The lower panels of Figure \ref{fig:metalev} present the normalized equivalent widths (\( W_i^N = W_i / 10^{ \langle \log W_i \rangle}\)) as a function of \( \log(1+z) \).

 A consistent negative correlation is observed across all ions, where \( W_i \) systematically decreases as redshift increases.
 The lower panels illustrate this trend more distinctly.
 The normalization of \( W_i^N\) accounts for differences in the initial \( W_i \) values, facilitating clearer comparisons of trends across various radial bins and redshifts.
-The observed decrease in \( W_i \) with redshift is evident in all radial bins with slopes of $\alpha = -3.10^{\pm 1.86}$ (0.8 Mpc), $-4.08^{\pm 1.31}$ (2.5 Mpc), and $-4.26^{\pm 1.33}$ (5.1 Mpc).
-Notably, the dependence on redshift is stronger at an impact parameter of 5.1 Mpc, (\( \Delta \alpha \sim 35\% \)) compared to smaller scales.
+The observed decrease in \( W_i \) with redshift is evident in all radial bins with slopes of $\alpha = -1.78^{\pm 1.74}$ (0.8 Mpc), $-2.31^{\pm 1.50}$ (2.5 Mpc), and $-2.97^{\pm 1.32}$ (5.1 Mpc).

-Galactic feedback is crucial in shaping the multiphase structure of the CGM at distances less than $0.5\, r_{200c}$, whereas regions beyond this are more influenced by cosmological effects, such as non-spherical accretion of intergalactic gas \citep{fielding20,li21}.
-This trend suggests that over cosmic time, metals produced and released by both star formation processes and Active Galactic Nuclei (AGN) feedback contribute to the overall enrichment of metals in the universe \citep[e.g.,][]{moll07,germain09,huang23,mart24}.
-Initially, this enrichment occurs in the gas closest to QSOs (or galaxies), and as the inner regions approach a state of near-complete metal enrichment, these metals gradually propagate outward into more distant regions.
-Consequently, in the later universe, we are more likely to observe enrichment processes taking place in the outer regions.
-This dynamic also accounts for the faster enrichment at larger $D$, as there is a delay in the propagation of metal enrichment from small to large scales associated with galaxies.
+We also fit the evolution separately for ions tracing cold gas (e.g., C\,\textsc{i}, Mg\,\textsc{i}), cool gas (e.g., Fe\,\textsc{ii}, Mg\,\textsc{ii}), and warm gas (e.g., C\,\textsc{iv}, S\,\textsc{iv}), as well as for $\alpha$-process elements (e.g., Mg, O, Si) and Fe-peak elements (e.g., Fe, Ni, Mn).
+Variations in the nucleosynthetic origins of these elements may lead to distinct evolutionary trends over cosmic time.
+In general, $\alpha$-elements show slightly weaker evolution at $z < 2$ compared to Fe-peak elements, while absorption lines tracing warmer gas exhibit somewhat stronger evolution.
+Nevertheless, given the relatively large uncertainties in the fitted slopes, these comparisons should be interpreted with caution.